 What is vitamin D and why do you need it?

 Vitamin D is a fat soluble vitamin, which is mainly manufactured by the body itself, in the skin during exposure to sunlight.
 It also occurs naturally in some foods and can be added to some foods during the manufacturing process.

-Vitamin D is an important nutrient for our overall health.4 It plays an essential role in normal bone development and maintenance, through the regulation of calcium and phosphorous levels.3 It does this by facilitating calcium absorption from the digestive tract and maintaining normal levels of calcium and phosphate in the bloodstream.
+The term ‘vitamin D’ actually refers to several different forms of the vitamin.
+Two forms, vitamin D2 (ergocalciferol) and vitamin D3 cholecalciferol) are important to human health.
+Vitamin D2 occurs in plants, while D3 is the form manufactured by the skin.
+These forms of the vitamin are both biologically inactive forms, which must be activated in the liver and kidneys.
+Vitamin D is an important nutrient for our overall health.
+It plays an essential role in normal bone development and maintenance, through the regulation of calcium and phosphorous levels.
+It does this by facilitating calcium absorption from the digestive tract and maintaining normal levels of calcium and phosphate in the bloodstream.
 This supports proper mineralisation of bones and healthy muscle function.

 Vitamin D is also necessary for bone growth and without enough vitamin D, bones can become brittle, thin or malformed.
-Although the link between vitamin D and healthy bones has been established for many years, recent research shows it is connected to a number of other health conditions as well.4 Vitamin D is also necessary for the proper function of the immune system, hormones and cardiovascular health.
+Although the link between vitamin D and healthy bones has been established for many years, recent research shows it is connected to a number of other health conditions as well.
+Vitamin D is also necessary for the proper function of the immune system, hormones and cardiovascular health.